Court is now in session. Or review, I suppose.

 Unlike the easygoing (gameplay-wise) nature of the everyday life and even investigations, courtroom battles play out completely differently.
 It begins with a Class Argument in which every student speaks up about the murder, possible causes of death and crime scenarios.

-These also occur throughout the rest of the trial and it’s your job to pinpoint which phrases contradict any of the Truth Bullets (bullets of evidence Makoto gathered during the Investigation stage) your “gun” possesses in its cylinder.
+Class Arguments also occur throughout the rest of the trial and it’s your job to pinpoint which phrases contradict any of the Truth Bullets (bullets of evidence Makoto gathered during the Investigation stage) your “gun” possesses in its cylinder.
 Yep you heard that right.
-Your job is to literally shoot and break that pesky phrase in order to present a counterargument.
+Your job is to literally shoot a bullet and break that pesky phrase in order to present a counterargument.

 Beware though, because this segment is timed and if it runs out, you automatically lose the case.
 If you screw up and pick the wrong phrase, the protagonist takes damage and if he runs out of health, kiss your case goodbye.
 (As a note, even though you can’t save during certain parts in the trial, if you do fail you’ll only have to repeat the last area that you failed in.
 Pretty fair, yeah?)